lakshmankumar12/languageNotes/go_notes.md

   ```
   triggers a intialization of the package even if no references to the package is done.
   Otherwise compiler will complain of redundant import

-## module management

-* you create a new module with `go init mod public-domain.com/path/to/module/in/that/domain`
-* you might want to let go know that for now, modules are available locally
-    ```sh
-    go mod edit -replace public-domain.com/module/i/need/modA=../local/path/to/modA
-    ```
-* this generates the mod file
-    ```sh
-    go mod tidy
-    ```
-* GOROOT/GOPATH will always be searched.
-    * GOPATH can have multiple values like PATH
-    * GOPATH/src is where source code lives.

 # Packages in standard library